sisyphe-re/traces/README.md

 This project contain :
 * A script to launch an experiment on the FIT IoT-LAB testbed and store the results on your computer
-* A code base to parse and analyse the obtained data
+* A Python code base to parse and analyse the obtained data
-* Applications traces obtained with this method
+* Some applications traces obtained with this method

 ## Experimentation script

-*Redaction in progress*
+This script will lauch an experiment on the FIT IoT-LAB testbed.
+The experiment set nodes to send packets on broadcast with IEEE 802.15.4 on the RPL routing protocol.
+Each nodes will write on the output the packet send or received.
+Then all nodes outputs are gathered with the testbed [serial aggregator](https://www.iot-lab.info/docs/tools/serial-aggregator/) and stored on your computer under the *log/<exp_id>/serial_output* file.
+You will find an example [here](https://gitlab.irisa.fr/0000H82G/traces/-/tree/master/log/248426).

 ### Prerequisite steps

+#### Set environment

 *You must have FIT IoT lab credentials, you can register [here](https://www.iot-lab.info/testbed/signup).*